 Ok, now that you have great content.

 Let’s make the suggested changes together.
-As we go through these examples let’s imagine the targeting keyword is “surfing legends”.
+As we go through these examples let’s imagine the target keyword is “surfing legends”.

 Your URL is the address of your page.